Wrocław: Religion

 Wrocław's population is predominantly Roman Catholic, like the rest of Poland.
-The diocese was founded in the city as early as 1000.
+The diocese was founded in the city in 1000.
 It was one of the first dioceses in the country at that time.
 Now the city is the seat of a Catholic Archdiocese.

 Prior to World War II, Breslau was mostly inhabited by Protestants, followed by a large Roman Catholic and a significant Jewish minority.
 In 1939, of 620,976 inhabitants, 368,464 were Protestants (United Protestants; mostly Lutherans and minority Reformed; in the Evangelical Church of the old-Prussian Union), 193,805 Catholics, 2,135 other Christians and 10,659 Jews.
 Wrocław had the third largest Jewish population of all cities in Germany before the war.
 Its White Stork Synagogue was completed in 1840, and rededicated in 2010.
 In 2014, it celebrated its first ordination of four rabbis and three cantors since the Holocaust.
 The Polish authorities together with the German Foreign Minister attended the official ceremony.